-Whenever people hear that I traveled solo from Seattle, WA to Ocala, FL in a Sprinter van, they usually want to know one of two things: 1) What was it like traveling solo as a woman? and/or 2) How much did it cost?
+Whenever people hear that I made a solo trip in a Sprinter van from Seattle, WA to Ocala, FL, they usually want to know one of two things: 1) What was it like traveling solo as a woman? and/or 2) How much did it cost?
 This post offers a glimpse into some of the highlights of my cross-country van adventure, and some of the life-changing lessons I learned on that solo trip.

 Why I Took a Solo Trip in a Sprinter Van

 When my marriage unraveled, I knew that a complete lifestyle redesign was in order.
 And that’s often the case when we’re blindsided by unexpected changes in life circumstances.
 As I wrestled with my options and newfound freedom, I ultimately decided that what I needed more than anything was time to process what was happening.
 I didn’t want make any important decisions from a place of fear, and I certainly didn’t want to feel forced into replanting roots before I was ready.

 With this in mind, I decided to give away or sell the majority of my personal possessions, keeping only what brought me joy.
 The only real requirement was that everything had to fit in the van, which was less than 40 square feet.

 In the weeks that preceded my trip, I was basically homeless.
 After the sale of my home, I stayed with friends or camped at State Parks while I waited for my license plates to come in.
 Those early days were some of the most difficult.
 I grieved hard.
 I cried while simultaneously eating beef jerky in the van.
 I overheard amusing conversations in coffee shops to pass the time.
 I read insightful books that helped me learn the *art of suffering well.
 The possibilities were endless.
 And, honestly, it was a bit paralyzing.

 But I’d done something similar before.
 In 2012, I traveled through Europe by campervan, and it was one of the most intense experiences of my life.
 I now see that trip was just preparing me for this one.